 Benefits of Using a Credit Card

-You can also choose to take out a credit card cash advance (though typically at a higher APR than your standard purchase APR), or even send money with a credit card.
+• You can also choose to take out a credit card cash advance (though typically at a higher APR,or annual percentage rate, than your standard purchase APR), or even send money with a credit card.

-Another major perk when using a credit card is that it limits your liability when unauthorized or fraudulent purchases or activity occurs on your account.
+• Using a credit card limits your liability when unauthorized or fraudulent purchases or activity occurs on your account.
 Depending on when you report the unusual activity, you might only be liable for up to $50 of those charges.
 Some credit cards even have zero-liability policies.

 Drawbacks of Using a Credit Card

-Interest charges, expressed as an annual percentage rate (APR), are one of the biggest disadvantages to using credit vs. cash.
+• Interest charges, expressed as an APR, are one of the biggest disadvantages to using credit vs. cash.
 With how credit card payments work, unless you make full, on-time credit card payments each month, interest charges will likely apply to balances that roll over from one month to the next.

 If you roll over a balance, you’ll not only pay more money toward your purchases, but your outstanding debt can snowball quickly.
 This can prove financially damaging to your everyday finances and to your credit if you fall behind on payments while amassing growing debt.

-Certain credit cards also incur annual fees for the privilege of using them.
+• Certain credit cards also incur annual fees for the privilege of using them.
 This is money that you’ll pay out-of-pocket upfront.
-With a credit card, you can also incur other fees, such as foreign transaction fees, late payment fees, balance transfer fees, and more.
+You can also incur other fees, such as foreign transaction fees, late payment fees, balance transfer fees, and more.

 Is Using a Debit Card the Same Thing as Using Cash?